 There’s a difference between a toxic environment and difficult environment.
 A toxic environment is a plunge while a difficult environment is an opportunity.
 More like, an opportunity to discover the light at the end of the tunnel through perseverance.

-Here are 3 real-life inspiring perseverance stories that are contributing to the world in infinite ways
+Here are 3 real-life inspiring stories of perseverance that are contributing to the world in infinite ways

 Satya Nadella wasn’t born with a net worth of $85 million.
 It isn’t his luck that he is the CEO of a tech giant.
 He joined Microsoft in 1992 and it took him 22 years to work for a position that was cultivated by Bill Gates.
 He pioneered the ‘Cloud Computing’ division of Microsoft and has written about his success and struggle in the much appreciated autobiography ‘Hit Refresh’.

 Robyn's parents owned a local service station which ignited her interest in finance and cars.
 She served in multiple executive roles for more than 10 years to have enough domain and industry experience to become the COO and CFO of Tesla.
-After years of experience into accounting, finance, and operations, she's now a Chairman at Tesla.
+After years of experience into accounting, finance, and operations, Robyn Denholm is now a Chairman at Tesla.

-Howard was born to a poor family and was the only one to attend college through a sports scholarship.
+Howard Schultz was born to a poor family and was the only one to attend college through a sports scholarship.
 He started his career in the late 1970s, joined Starbucks in 1982 and after 6 years, bought and transformed Starbucks into the juggernaut it is today.It was a revolutionary method of expansion, a game changer for the beverage industry.
 I am not too fond of coffee but who can say no to Starbucks?